ghost-goblin/javascriptFundamentals/dom.md

 ```

 ## What is the difference between a "nodelist" and an "array of nodes"?
 A NodeList on the other hand can contain any type of node including elements.
 NodeLists are also similar to arrays, but they again lack most higher order functions.
-The only higher order function on a NodeList is the forEach function.
-Some examples of methods that return NodeLists are querySelectorAll and childNodes.
+The only higher order function on a NodeList is the `forEach` function.
+Some examples of methods that return NodeLists are `querySelectorAll` and `hildNodes`.

 ## How do "events" and "listeners" work?
 What are three ways to use events in your code?
 ```js